 Minit Rub Side Effects

-Note: This page contains information about the side effects of methyl salicylate topical.
-Some of the dosage forms included on this document may not apply to the brand name Minit Rub.
+Note: This document contains side effect information about methyl salicylate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Minit Rub.

-Applies to methyl salicylate topical: topical cream, topical film, topical gel, topical liquid, topical lotion, topical oil, topical ointment, topical spray, topical stick
+Applies to methyl salicylate topical: external cream, external gel, external liquid, external lotion, external oil, oil

 More about Minit Rub (methyl salicylate topical)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Some side effects may not be reported.
 You may report them to the FDA.